fenil29/home-automation-system-arduino/README.md

 # home-automation-system-arduino

-**Note:** this is a repository of Arduino Uno code.The repository of Android Application code can be found   [Here](https://github.com/fenil29/home-automation-system-android-application)
+**Note:** This is a repository of Arduino Uno code.The repository of Android Application is available:  https://github.com/fenil29/home-automation-system-android-application

 #### Download Link of Android Applicaion Apk : [Download](https://drive.google.com/open?id=1wi6MTrVnU-XF1ut4-D9Cst1A7HgzBJEd)